Direct applications to Deakin for Trimester 3 2022 close 30 October 2022

-Recent changes to the Australian finance industry require financial planners to meet new education standards set by the Financial Adviser Standards and Ethics Authority (FASEA).
+Recent changes to the Australian financial services industry require financial planners to meet new education standards set by the Financial Adviser Standards (FAS).
 What does this mean for current and aspiring financial planners?
-If you want to provide financial advice beyond 2023, you’ll need to complete a FASEA-approved course like Deakin’s Graduate Diploma of Financial Planning.
+If you want to provide financial advice beyond 2026, you'll need to complete a FAS-approved course like our Graduate Diploma of Financial Planning.

 - the digital tools of the modern financial planner

-To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity and MAA071 Pre-Term: Getting to Grips with Postgraduate Study (0-credit point compulsory units).
+To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point

 *MAI code denotes Intensive version of the unit.